 We deliver actionable evidence and solutions to transform how land is used and how food is produced: conserving and restoring ecosystems, responding to the global climate, malnutrition, biodiversity and desertification crises.
 In short, improving people’s lives.

-When forest-based hunter-gatherers become sedentary
+When forest-based hunter-gatherers become sedentary: consequences for diet and health

 Export citation